cbk914/chatbot/README.md

 * Clone the chatbot script from the Github repository: https://github.com/cbk914/chat-bot.

 * Run the chatbot script and enter your OpenAI API key when prompted.
+The API key is stored hashed, so it must be entered on each execution.
+To change this behavior and store in .env in plaintext, comment lines 28 to 44, and uncomment lines 47 to 60.

 * Begin chatting with the chatbot.
 You can start by typing a prompt such as "Hello, how are you today?" and the chatbot will respond with a natural language response based on its training from the gpt-3.5-turbo model.